-The International Committee has as its function to keep the Council and the association’s membership informed of the issues affecting international scholars and students in the profession and has responsibility for special tasks involving international scholars and students in the membership.
-The International Committee is composed of fifteen members of the association, one of whom is the international member of the Council.
-The fourteen non-Council members are named by the Executive Committee with the approval of the Council, following an open call to the membership for self-nominations and suggestions.
-Each of these fourteen members serve three-year, non-renewable, staggered terms.
-Five of these members come from, and represent the interests of, the five separate regions of the world.
-The chair of the International Committee is named from the committee’s membership by the Executive Committee with the approval of the Council and serves a single term not to exceed three years.
-Contact: Udo Hebel
+The association shall have as one of its standing committees the International Committee.
+The International Committee shall have as its function to keep the Council and the association’s membership informed of the issues affecting international scholars and students in the profession and shall have responsibility for special tasks involving international scholars and students in the membership.
+The International Committee shall be composed of ten members of the association, one of whom shall be the international member of the Council.
+The nine non-Council members shall be named by the Executive Committee with the approval of the Council, following an open call to the membership for self-nominations and suggestions.
+Each of these nine members shall serve three-year, non-renewable, staggered terms.
+Five of these members shall come from, and represent the interests of, the five separate regions of the world.
+The chair of the International Committee shall be named from the committee’s membership by the Executive Committee with the approval of the Council and shall serve a single term not to exceed three years.

 Chair: Udo Hebel, University of Regensburg, Germany (2016)